spatialeye/NetCon/content/3 Overview/Networks/Commodity.md

 In this case, it transports gas or water on the inside, and it has a small electric current on the outside.
 #ToDo

-Sometimes the commodity is not registered with an asset, but it needs to be derived as a [[./Derived Commodity|Derived Commodity]].
+Sometimes the commodity is not registered with an asset, but it needs to be derived as a [[./Derived Commodity|next]].